seregazhuk/seregazhuk.github.io_old/_posts/2017-10-09-memcached-reactphp-p1.md

 ## Conclusion

 The client is almost ready.
 You can call any Memcached command on it and asynchronously receive the result.
 But the client is still very simple  and should be improved.
-For example, it allows storing only strings.
-If we try to store an array the client fails.
-Also, there is no way to manually close the connection and no error handling.
+For example, there is no way to manually close the connection nor to handle errors.
 We can call any non-existing command and there is no check for valid response when resolving pending requests.
 All these improvements will be implemented in the next articles.

 <hr>
 *This Memcached client was inspired by [Christian Lück](https://twitter.com/another_clue)  and his [php-redis-react](https://github.com/clue/php-redis-react) library.*